rhaiscript/book/src/rust/methods.md

 native Rust functions may mutate the first `&mut` argument.

 Sometimes, however, there are more subtle differences.
-Methods called in normal function-call style may end up not muting the object afterall &ndash; see the example below.
+Methods called in normal function-call style may end up not muting the object afterall &mdash; see the example below.

 Custom types, [properties][getters/setters], [indexers] and methods are disabled under the [`no_object`] feature.